Mark O'Sullivan (association footballer): Limerick

 O'Sullivan signed for Limerick in January 2018, making 14 appearances in the league, scoring once.
 He left Limerick in June 2018.

 Return to Cork

-O'Sullivan returned to Cork's Avondale United in July 2018, and scored the winner in the 2019 FAI Intermediate Cup Final, as Avondale beat Crumlin United 1-0.
+O'Sullivan returned to Cork's Avondale United in July 2018, and scored the winner in the 2019 FAI Intermediate Cup final, as Avondale beat Crumlin United 1–0.

 While O'Sullivan rejoined Cork City in July 2019, he had returned to Avondale United by January 2020.
+As of 2025, he was playing for College Corinthians.